kj-ninja/meal-plan/README.md

 ## Features
 * Application has the ability to Authenticate user handled by Firebase.
 * Otherwise, adding, editing, deleting recipes from the diary.
-* Displaying list of recipes.
+* Creating, reviewing and modifying the weekly nutrition schedule.
-* Creating, reviewing and modifying the weekly nutrition schedule
+* Displaying list of recipes and plans.

 ### Technologies
 * ReactJS